ielkina/hvoarang/README.md

 - Hi my name is Denys and i'm beginner in IT
 - I like to study
 - In current time learning HTML/CSS/Js
-- Devote a lot of time to read and sports.
+- Devote a lot of time to read and sports

 ##